-MAP+ is an exciting project to support local communities in Leeds.
-It will start by running in two areas:
+MAP+ is an exciting project involving the following local communities in Leeds:

 Armley and New Wortley

 Holbeck and Beeston

-Migrant Access Project Plus (MAP+) will build on the existing Migrant Access Project currently running in North Leeds and runs until June 2019.
+Migrant Access Project Plus (MAP+) builds on the existing Migrant Access Project currently running in North Leeds and runs until June 2019.

-We will be collaborating with our voluntary sector partners Feel Good Factor and Leeds Asylum Seekers Support Network (LASSN).
+We are collaborating with our voluntary sector partners Feel Good Factor and Leeds Asylum Seekers Support Network (LASSN).